-In most cases, a person does not need to seek medical treatment for a yeast infection.
-However, if symptoms are severe or home remedies do not work, urgent care centers can provide fast access to treatment.
+Most people do not need urgent care for a yeast infection.
+But, if symptoms are severe or home remedies do not work, urgent care centers can provide fast access to treatment.

 A yeast infection, which doctors also call vaginal candidiasis, is a relatively common fungal infection.
 It can cause painful itching and burning in the vagina and around the vulva.
 Although it can also infect the penis and other areas of the body, this is less common.